bcallebaut/bcallebaut.github.io/midilive/index.md

 *    1 Stereo Audio Out : Use the built-in synthetizer
 *    1 Stereo Audio In : For adding effects or more

 And a lot of crazy uniques features

 *    Built-in multi track-sequencer
 *    Built-in Sampler
 *    Open architecture
 *    Open API to add your own dream functions
 *    ... just name it
 *    ... just hack it

+## Status
+The project is in pre alpha stage.

+I am currently doing the electronic design an brainstorming on a look for the box itself